iamgautamsuthar/flux/README.md

 ---

-## **🚀 Beta Version**
+## **🚀 Alpha Version**

-If you'd like to try the beta version of Flux, you can download the installer `.exe` from the repository or directly from this link:
+If you'd like to try the alpha version of Flux, you can download the installer `.exe` from the repository or directly from this link:

 -   **Exe Location in Repo**: `flux/install/install_flux.exe`
 -   **Download Link**: [Flux Installer](https://github.com/iamgautamsuthar/flux/releases/download/v0.1.0-alpha/install_flux.exe)